Redither/Redither/README.md

 - 👋 Hi, I’m Viacheslav "Redither" Shakhnazarov.
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning Kotlin to dev mobile apps
+- 🌱 I’m currently learning GOlang
 - 💞️ I’m looking to collaborate on development of big unordinary web-service.Or you can offer me something, I'm good at fullstack development on NextJS ;D
 - 📫 How to reach me: https://t.me/Redither